cajunc2/TetherViewer/README.md

 # TetherViewer
-A simple image viewer for tethered shooting.
+A simple image viewer for tethered photography.
 Also an exercise for me to learn Swift and SwiftUI.